-Two organisations (15%) outlined their steps they have taken to accommodate family responsibilities when scheduling training programmes that are not included in Table 33.
-These steps are presented in Table 34.
+Two organisations (15%) outlined their steps they have taken to accommodate family responsibilities

 Table 34.
 Other steps taken to accommodate family responsibilities when scheduling training programmes.

 Professional development opportunities are mixed and varied in terms of dates and times to ensure broad staff attendance.
 Where possible, we also record seminars and make these available on our intranet in order to provide staff with the ability to watch the recordings at a convenient time.